-Alzheimer’s Research UK is a member of the Association of Medical Research Charities and follows their guidelines for best practice in peer review.
-Grants are awarded on scientific merit in relation to Alzheimer's Research UK’s remit and on the basis of open competition.
+Alzheimer’s Research UK is a member of the Association of Medical Research Charities (AMRC) and follows their guidelines for best practice in peer review.
+We also abide by conflict of interest policy throughout the review process.

-The quality of the application and applicants are the key determinants of outcome, although the strength of the dementia research environment within the institution is also considered.
+The scientific merit of an application and the track record of the applicants are the key determinants of outcome, although the strength of the dementia research environment within the Host institution is also considered.

-Grants are reviewed within distinct advisory groups, depending on the grant scheme applied to and the expertise required to review them.
+Grants are reviewed by distinct review panels, depending on the grant scheme applied to and the expertise required to review them.
 It is therefore important that applications are submitted to the most appropriate grant scheme.
-Please refer to the grant schemes page for more information on the review process.